pguse/ics3U/exercises/00 - input-output-data/README.md

 ## Exercises:

-Using **Visual Studio Code**, create separate programs to solve the following problems.
+Using **Thonny**, create separate programs to solve the following problems.

 ## 00-0: Hello
 Create a file called **hi.py**.
 The user should enter their **name**, and the program should output the greeting **Hi *name*!**.
 There should be a space between the words and an exclamation point at the end next to the name.